Tributino/Learning-Through-Kaggle-competition/README.md

 ## About this Project

-The aim of this project is to gain knowledge through Kaggle Competitions to become a Data Science.
-The idea is to solve and/or deeply analyze Kaggle competitions, where each action(code) has a clear explanation in orderto master the tools used.
+The aim of this project is to gain knowledge through Kaggle competitions to become a Data Science.
+The idea is to solve and/or deeply analyze Kaggle competitions, where each action (code) has a clear explanation in order to master the tools used.

-We will learning basic fundamental skills such as
+We will learn basic, but fundamental skills such as

-- DataFrames in pandas,
+- DataFrames in pandas;
-- Arrays, matrices, and mathematical functions in Numpy
+- Arrays, matrices, and mathematical functions in Numpy;
-- Plot figures in matplotlib,
+- Plot figures in matplotlib;
-- Import and train models from scikit-learn.
+- Import and train models from scikit-learn;
-- Basic Machine Learning models
+- Basic Machine Learning models;

 Also, more advanced topics:

-- Generate new features
+- Generate new features;
-- Improve predictions by Nearest Neighbors, Aggregate data and Mean /Target Encoding.
+- Improve predictions by Nearest Neighbors;
+- Aggregate data and Mean /Target encoding;
-- Tune hyperparameter
+- Tune hyperparameters;
-- Combine different Machine Learning Models
+- Combine different Machine Learning models;

 ## Authors